younes-bd/NISTFramework/README.md

 <h2>Program walk-through:</h2>

 <p align="center">
-Step 1: Access the incident report analysis template <br/>
+Incident report analysis  <br/>

-To access template for this course item, click the following link and select Use Template. <br/>
+Access the incident report analysis template: To access template for this course item, click the following link and select Use Template. <br/>

 Link to template:<br/>
 - Incident report analysis